drewbarontini/front-end-audit/template.md

 Is there an issue with your CSS architecture?
 Is the site not performant?

+**Note**: If your working on a team, GitHub Issues would be a suitable replacement for this section.

 ## Log

 > Any sticking points or things that you want to log.